delphicventurescode/hunda_poezio_public/CODE_COMPLETE/README.md

 This project invites skepticism — as it should.

-**Update:** A longer response to critiques is available under the directories with the prefix F1, F2 and F3 under this GitHub: https://github.com/delphicventurescode/mjolnir_poeto_book_series
+**Update:** A longer response to critiques and other related information is available under the directories with the prefix F1, F2 and F3 under this GitHub: https://github.com/delphicventurescode/mjolnir_poeto_book_series

 [+]